Sheikh Hasina: Bangladesh's democracy icon-turned-iron lady - AFP | This Kiji

 Hasina showed similar resolve in holding the trial of her main opponent and two-time former premier Zia, who was sentenced to 17 years in jail in two separate graft cases earlier this year.

-Analysts said the jailing has effectively ended Zia's political career and weakened the opposition ahead of the election.
+Analysts said the jailing effectively ended Zia's political career and weakened the opposition ahead of Sunday's parliamentary vote, the country's 11th since independence.

 They say Hasina's regime has slid into authoritarianism since she pushed on with an uncontested general election in 2014.